JustHieu/SortingVisualizer/README.md

-# SortingVisualizer
-This is my personal project called 'SortingVisualizer'.
-This program illustrates the functioning of algorithms such as linear search, binary search, etc., helping people understand how they work.
+[200~This is my personal project called 'SortingVisualizer.'
+The program demonstrates the functionality of algorithms such as linear search, binary search, and more.
+It provides an interactive and visual approach to understanding how these algorithms work step-by-step, making it easier for users to grasp complex concepts.

-Using JavaFX
+Implemented using JavaFX, 'SortingVisualizer' features a user-friendly interface that highlights key operations like comparisons, swaps, and decision points in real-time.
+This project is designed for students, educators, and anyone interested in learning algorithmic processes through visualization.